Areas of Expertise

 We have also provided training to National Council of Juvenile and Family Court Judges, National Association of Criminal Defense Lawyers, American Immigration Lawyers Association (AILA), American Bar Association Commission on Immigration, Federal Bar Association, The State Bar of California, Legal Aid Association of California, Judicial Council of California and more.

-On January 8, 2018, the Department of Homeland Security (DHS) announced that it terminated the Temporary Protected Status (TPS) designation for El Salvador.
-This TPS designation was supposed to expire on March 9, 2018.
-DHS has extended TPS for El Salvador for a final 18-month period (until September 9, 2019) and has not indicated that they plan to extend or renew TPS for El Salvador past that date.
-On January 18, 2018, DHS published a notice in the Federal Register explaining how TPS holders from El Salvador can re-register and re-apply for work permits, or Employment Authorization Documents (EAD).
+On May 4, 2018, the Department of Homeland Security (DHS) announced that it terminated the TPS designation for Honduras.
+This TPS designation was supposed to expire on July 5, 2018.
+DHS has given TPS holders from Honduras an additional 18 months of TPS status (until January 5, 2020).
+On June 5, 2018, DHS published a notice in the Federal Register explaining how TPS holders from Honduras can re-register and re-apply for work permits, or Employment Authorization Documents (EAD).
 This is a summary of what you can do now.